SamuraiCrow/OpenSumIt/sum-it/Docs/README.md

 If you are interested in joining the project please visit http://sum-it.sourceforge.net

-See the file "Licence.md" for licencing information.
+See the file "Licence" for licencing information.

-See the file "Copyright.md" for copyright information.
+See the file "Copyright" for copyright information.

 OpenSum-It is Free Software you may freely use it without cost, however we do request that you provide feedback to the sum-it-bugs mailing list.